-Last Updated on February 12, 2024 by Travelationship
+Last Updated on July 12, 2025 by Travelationship

 May could not have been more opposite of April.
 We went from laid back and slow to go, go, go.
 We admit it was a bit weird to get back into the swing of being on the move.
 We had been idle for two months and didn’t think the inactivity would affect us as much as it did.
 However, the stillness allowed us to re-evaluate our methods and re-energize our perspectives.
-We enjoyed housesitting and are looking forward to more caretaking in the next year.
+We enjoyed housesitting and look forward to more caretaking opportunities in the next year.

 For our second year, we had agreed to approach the blog and our daily events in a less stressed and frenzied way.
-And we have to say – So far so good!
-By actively prioritizing our travel and our relationship before the blog we have been able to minimize some of our daily stress.
+And we have to say – So far, so good!
+By actively prioritizing our travel and our relationship before the blog, we have been able to minimize some of our daily stress.
 Of course, we still have arguments, and we only wrote one post for the month, but overall things are progressing much smoother.

 The Stops